 In Genesis 1:28 God said, “Be fruitful and multiply.”
 Most married couples desire to do just that… but what if you can’t?
 The Bongard’s journey through infertility and the desire to honor God and his truth that life begins at conception led them to the wonderful, unique blessing of embryo adoption.
 Leah will share that experience with you and raise awareness of this pro-life answer to infertility.

 Leah Bongard was born in Minnesota and lived in Utah and Colorado.
 Yet, she’s lived most of her life in Wisconsin, and she and her family call Elkhorn, Wisconsin, home.
 Bongard was a former travel agent and police officer and is now a legal assistant.
 Her husband, Matt, is a retired police officer.
 The Bongards have been married for 20 years.
 They are blessed with two beautiful children, Madison, 19, and Isaac, 11.
 Madison, who is deaf, is a sophomore at UW Madison, and Isaac, whom they adopted as an embryo, currently attends the 6th grade at First Lutheran, Elkhorn, Wisconsin.
-Leah likes reading, running, and relaxing at our cottage near Crivitz, Wisconsin.
+Leah likes reading, running, and relaxing at their cottage near Crivitz, Wisconsin.

 This year’s National Convention is being held at Kettle Moraine Lutheran High School (KML), 3399 Division Road, Jackson, WI.
 Jackson is located about 30 miles northwest of Milwaukee and can be accessed easily via U.S. Highway 41.
 KML has plenty of parking in their parking lots.
 We will use the school’s Performing Arts Center (PAC) as well as various classrooms for the sessions.
 The facility is accessible for those with disabilities.